Shadowblades746/Maths-Millionaire/README.md

 #### -games-

-Has a function that sets the game mode and difficulty, a function that saves your rank to a csv file, a multiplier function which grants the user a prize based on his score, a set integer multiplier and the users rank.
+**Desktop Version (project.py):** Has a function that sets the game mode and difficulty, a function that saves your rank to a csv file, a multiplier function which grants the user a prize based on his score, a set integer multiplier and the users rank.
+There are functions for addition, subtraction, division, and multiplication which printout 10 simple sums for the user to answer depending on the difficulty level these can be up to 3 digits long.

+**Website Version (game.py):** Has a function that sets the game mode and difficulty, a function that saves your rank to browser localStorage, a multiplier function which grants the user a prize based on his score, a set integer multiplier and the users rank.
 There are functions for addition, subtraction, division, and multiplication which printout 10 simple sums for the user to answer depending on the difficulty level these can be up to 3 digits long.

 #### -game house-